 What Are Hairballs?

 Hairballs are typically vomited up either by themselves, alongside partially digested food, or are eliminated in the feces, but they can also lodge themselves inside your cat and cause a blockage.
 These blockages prevent your cat from digesting its food properly.

-Signs of Hairballs in Cats
+Symptoms of Hairballs in Cats

 Additionally, if the hairball has caused a blockage in your cat's digestive system, your cat may have trouble or be unable to defecate.
 This can also cause your cat to have a painful abdomen so it may be more sensitive to being picked up or pet on its belly.

-There is really only one reason why cats get hairballs and that's because they ingest hair.
+There is only one reason why cats get hairballs and that's because they ingest hair.
 Hair ingestion regularly occurs when a cat is grooming itself or another cat.
-Usually this is only a small amount of hair that doesn't clump up inside your cat and cause a problem, but there are a few things that may result in hairballs being more common or problematic.
+Usually, this is only a small amount of hair that doesn't clump up inside your cat and cause a problem, but there are a few things that may result in hairballs being more common or problematic.

-- Digestive disorders or diseases - Intestinal cancers, tumors, inflammatory conditions, foreign body ingestion, and other problems may all contribute to a problematic hairball.
+- Digestive disorders or diseases: Intestinal cancers, tumors, inflammatory conditions, foreign body ingestion, and other problems may all contribute to a problematic hairball.

 Diagnosing a Hairball in Your Cat